redvox/Nestor/README.md

 ```bash
 ./run-remote.sh -as
 ```
-This will copy all necessary files to your raspberry, run setup.sh and execute the script.
+This will copy all necessary files to your raspberry, run setup.sh and execute Nestor on your raspberry.

 ## Run script every hour
 To run your script every hour and refresh your display run: